syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 ### SwipeEnded Event

-The `SfChat.SwipeEnded` event is fired when the swipe offset value reaches the `SfChat.MaxSwipeOffset` value indicating that the swipe action is completed.
+The `SwipeEnded` event is fired when the swipe offset value reaches the `MaxSwipeOffset` value indicating that the swipe action is completed.
 This event is triggered with `MessageSwipeEndedEventArgs`.

 The `SwipeEnded` event provides the following properties in their arguments: